 Enrolling in a Course

-Complete the online correspondence study application.
+To enroll in a correspondence study course, complete the online correspondence study application.
 Upload the necessary documentation for TSIP or Third-Party Billing (if applicable).
 If you are unable to scan and upload a copy of the necessary documentation, you may mail the documents to the Office of Distance and Extended Learning; however, doing so will delay the application process.
 If your course requires a prerequisite, you will be required to submit an official transcript.
 Individual course prerequisites are listed in the course descriptions on our Web site.
 Official transcripts should be mailed to the Office of Distance and Extended Learning, 601 University Drive, San Marcos, Texas, 78666.

 Dropping a Course

 You may withdraw from a course at any time by accessing Banner Flexible Registration.
 Please note that in order to receive a partial refund, you must withdraw from a class within the first 30 days.
-Go to Banner Flexible Registration to drop a course.
+Go to Flexible Registration to drop a course.

 Permission to Release Grades